adventure-thailand.com banner

 Tuk-Tuks

 Tuk-tuks are iconic three-wheeled vehicles that have become a symbol of Thailand.
-They’re fun for short rides, though they’re usually more about the experience than the cheapest option.
+They are fun for short rides, though they are usually more about the experience than the cheapest option.
+Never accept a tuk-tuk driver’s offer to take you to a “special shop” or “gem store” on the way.
+This is one of Bangkok’s most persistent tourist scams, costing the driver a commission and costing you time and potential money.

 River Boats